squirrels-analytics/squirrels-analytics.github.io/docs/docs/start/tutorial.md

       group_by_dim: 'month'
 ```

 The "datasets" field defines the list of datasets that this test set can be applied to, and the "parameters" field defines parameter selections.
-The selected value for "group_by_dim" is "2", which is the ID for the "Month" option defined in [parameters.py].
-You can use the `--test-set` or `-t` option on the **compile** command to specify the test set to compile with:
+The selected value for "group_by_dim" ("month"), which is the ID for the option labeled "Month" in the [parameters.py] file.
+You can use the `--test-set` or `-t` option to specify the test set to compile with:

 ```bash
 sqrl compile --dataset weather_by_period --test-set group_by_month